 The Heart Rhythm Society understands the importance of the attendee experience.
 Therefore, we will strive to keep you updated on the latest science from worldwide colleagues through our various forms of abstract presentations.

-Our Featured Symposium sessions focuses on one central theme with faculty known for expertise in the subject area.
-Each 90-minute session is comprised of two session chairs, three to four invited speakers, and a 30-minute Q&A.
+The Featured Symposium session focuses on one central theme with faculty known for expertise in the subject area.

-The Heart Rhythm 2017 Joint Sessions provides an ongoing opportunity for the international community to be involved and adds to the overall quality and scientific excellence of the Annual Scientific Sessions.
+The Joint Sessions provide an ongoing opportunity for the international community to be involved and add to its quality and scientific excellence.

-Live Cases Presentations are an essential component of the Heart Rhythm Annual Scientific Sessions and provide a real time, case-based opportunity for enhanced comprehension of optimal performance of complex ablations.
+Live Cases Presentations provide a real time, case-based opportunity for enhanced comprehension of optimal performance of complex ablations.